moneybutton/yours-channels/docs/yours-lightning.md

 not know the revocation secret, the above condition is equivalent to a normal HTLC.

-In Bitcoin script the condition above can be expressed (roughly) as follows:
+In Bitcoin script the condition above can be expressed as follows:

 ```
 IF